Mary Stopford, Countess of Courtown (died 1823): Personal life

+A few years after their marriage, her father arranged for Stopford to become MP for Linlithgow Burghs, even though he was by this time a viscount, his father having inherited the earldom in 1788.

-When his father died in 1810, Stopford inherited the earldom and his wife became a countess.
+When his father died in 1810, Stopford inherited the earldom and Mary became a countess.
 Her portrait was painted by George Romney, who recorded sittings for the portrait in 1793.
-The portrait emphasises the subject's height and the slenderness of her waist.
+The portrait emphasizes the subject's height and the slenderness of her waist.

 The countess predeceased her husband, dying at the family seat, Courtown House, Gorey, County Wexford, Ireland.
 The house was demolished in 1962.
 She was buried in the cemetery at Courtown.